-Glacier Peak is Washington's 5th highest mountain and it holds special significance for the Northwest Mountain School as the mountain we first guided when we started up in 1994.
+Glacier Peak is Washington's 5th highest mountain and it holds special significance for the Northwest Mountain School as the mountain we first guided when we started up in the mid-1990's.
 Any climb of Glacier Peak provides a pristine trip into the Glacier Peak Wilderness.
 Severe flooding in the recent past has made once difficult to reach Glacier Peak feel even more remote.

 The route that we are currently using is the approach via the North Fork of the Sauk River trail to the PCT, and then eventually to White Pass.
 Beyond White Pass we utilize climbers trails to access the White Chuck Glacier and eventually reaching the summit by skirting Disappointment Peak (9755') and climbing via the Cool Glacier to the top.

 Most groups will want 4 days to comfortably make the round trip to the summit of Glacier Peak and back, but we have had groups do this in less time.
 This is a strenuous trip, but no portion of the trip involves very advanced climbing.

 Glacier Peak Climb Day 1: Meet in Darrington, WA for an equipment check, introductions, and group gear packing.
 Drive to North Fork of Sauk River trailhead (2300').
 Hike to White Pass for night (5904').
 One feature of any climb of Glacier Peak is the opportunity to hike through some of Washington's most spectacular stands of old growth Douglas Fir and Western Red Cedar.